 - Tap Clear cache.

-- If clearing cache doesn’t resolve the problem, you can come back and Clear storage (data).
+- If clearing the cache doesn’t resolve the problem, you can come back and Clear storage (data).
 Just keep in mind this will completely reset the app, and you’ll have to set it up from scratch again.

 - While in App Info settings, you can also tap on the 3-dots menu and uninstall updates if clearing data didn’t solve your problem.